-3 days desert tour from Marrakech to Fes via Merzouga
+3 days desert tour from Marrakech to Fes via Merzouga desert

 Desert tour from Marrakech to Fes, 3 days Marrakech to Fes via Sahara desert

 This 3 days desert trip from Marrakech to Fez is one of the popular tours that enable you to make a lifetime.
 Moreover, you will be able to enjoy the road and you can have a stop wherever you want, visit fascinating attractions. for example, visit the Unesco Kasbah it is famous in Morocco called Ait Ben Haddou Kasbah, enjoy watching the sunset and sunrise in the middle of the Sahara desert and over a big orange sand dune.
 Besides, spend an unforgettable night in a luxury or traditional desert camp.
-Also, on the road to Fes, you will enjoy the cedar forests and you will visit the beautiful city Ifran which known as the Switzerland of Morocco.
+Also, on the road to Fes, you will enjoy the cedar forests and you will visit the beautiful city Ifran which is known as the Switzerland of Morocco.

 Info about the 3 days tour from Marrakech to Fes via Merzouga:

 - Duration: 3 Days/ 2 Night

 - Cross the High Atlas Mountains

 - Ait Ben Hddou Kasbah